+because, criminal or not, they were one of the members, however, confirmed that narrative.

+In their telling, according to four "I'm upset that the public has a misdefense lawyers and other sources, conception as to what actually hap-205-pound Piazza upstairs, put him spoke on condition that his client not on a couch, gave him water and kept be identified.
+"The brothers did try toxicated, he otherwise seemed fine; misdiagnosed what the problem at one point, he made jokes.
+It was.
+They erroneously believed he ter said authorities appear to be nity brother, offered details about The lawyer said later that morning, weighing a variety of charges the pledge night on condition of an-Piazza was back on the couch, against multiple people, including onymity.
+Pledges were expected - breathing, but not waking, which hazing, furnishing alcohol to minors, but not forced - to drink at multi- prompted the call to 911. reckless endangerment and man- ple stations in the rambling fraternislaughter.

-In their telling, according to four "I'm upset that the public has a mis- "Even though this was a tragedy, there was no malicious intent."
+"Even though this was a tragedy, there was no malicious intent."
 McClenahen continued.
-"There might have been some negligent be-Piazza, a sophomore engineering havior but there was no malicious Beta Theta Pi officials have declined Several of the lawyers asked not to comment, citing the investigation. be quoted on details about the case Various members of the fraternity because of the ongoing grand jury have hired local lawyers to represent them as the investigation unfolds.
-The fraternity has been permanently banned by Penn State following Piazza's death for "forced drinking, Tim Piazza his life will not go un- Theta Pi had an extensive surveilhazing and other illegal activity." ter said authorities appear to be nity brother, offered details about The lawyer said later that morning, weighing a variety of charges the pledge night on condition of an-Piazza was back on the couch, against multiple people, including onymity.
-Pledges were expected - breathing, but not waking, which hazing, furnishing alcohol to minors, but not forced - to drink at multi- prompted the call to 911. reckless endangerment and man- ple stations in the rambling fraternislaughter. criminally," said lawyer Andrew posed to drink," the lawyer said.
+"There might have been some negligent becriminally," said lawyer Andrew posed to drink," the lawyer said.
 Shubin, who is representing a frater- "They wouldn't make him do it, but nity member, "especially if they are it was like you're a wuss if you going to seek to hold brothers ac- don't." countable for homicide or for some sort of manslaughter.
 Generally speaking, it would be potentially very difficult for students to know the difference between a head injury and extreme intoxication."

+Beta Theta Pi officials have declined Several of the lawyers asked not to comment, citing the investigation. be quoted on details about the case Various members of the fraternity because of the ongoing grand jury have hired local lawyers to represent them as the investigation unfolds.
+The fraternity has been permanently banned by Penn State following Pihazing and other illegal activity."

 The matter is further complicated by the fact that this happened in a college community, he said, where intoxication isn't all that uncommon.

 "I hope that the commonwealth will take its time and be very careful," said Shubin, who declined to identify his client.

-Piazza's parents, Jim and Evelyn, have retained Philadelphia lawyer Tom Kline and are awaiting the results of the criminal investigation to help determine who is responsible for their son's death. who are in trouble give selfserving accounts and statements," Kline said.
-"We are confident that the real facts will prevail and that the hazing incident which cost punished."
+Piazza's parents, Jim and Evelyn, have retained Philadelphia lawyer Tom Kline and are awaiting the results of the criminal investigation to help determine who is responsible for their son's death.

+who are in trouble give selfserving accounts and statements," Kline said.
+"We are confident that the real facts will prevail and that the hazing incident which cost azza's death for "forced drinking, Tim Piazza his life will not go un- Theta Pi had an extensive surveilpunished."

 Defense lawyers engaged in the mat- One lawyer, who represents a fraterty house, the lawyer said.